Things to Know Before Traveling to Bali

 Airport Pick Up

-Chaos is the best way to describe those first few moments you step out of the airport in Denpasar to breath in that Bali air.
-One of the best decisions we made was having transportation set up before we arrived.
-When we booked our bungalow through Agoda, it gave us the option to add airport transfer and we did.
-We walked out and saw our names on a piece of paper and didn’t need to worry about anything – it was paid already and we had an easy and comfortable ride to Ubud.
+Chaos is the best way to describe those first few moments you step out of the airport in Denpasar to breathe in that Bali air.
+One of our best decisions was to have transportation set up before we arrived.
+When we booked our bungalow through Agoda, it gave us the option to add airport transfer, and we did.
+We walked out and saw our names on a piece of paper.
+We didn’t need to worry about anything – it was paid already, and we had an easy and comfortable ride to Ubud.

 Stray Dogs

 Prepare your heart to break over and over.
 Bali has one of the largest stray dog populations in Asia.
-If you are like us, you will want to take them all in and feed them and love them.
+If you are like us, you will want to take them all in, feed and love them.
 One of the best things you can do to help is donate to BAWA or go and give them a little time while you are in town.
-They are doing amazing things to take care of the stray populations and educating the Balinese people and helping getting these animals adopted.
+They are doing amazing things to take care of the stray populations, educate the Balinese people, and help get these animals adopted.

 Here is a link to their website where you can learn more and donate.